 As one frustrated user discovered, there's "no data export if you use their free templates" - you must "learn how to create your own scraper if you want to retrieve the data." - Source.

-Enterprise teams and data-intensive projects quickly hit Octoparse’s ceiling.
+Enterprise teams and data-intensive projects may encounter limitations at scale.

-Reviews consistently cite “occasional performance issues with large-scale scraping, which can lead to slower execution and data limits.” - *Source.*
+Some reviews note "occasional performance issues with large-scale scraping, which can lead to slower execution and data limits."
+Individual experiences may vary. - Source

-The desktop-based architecture creates additional friction, failing to integrate smoothly with modern cloud-based development workflows that AI and data teams depend on.
+The desktop-based architecture may require additional steps to integrate with modern cloud-based development workflows.

-Modern websites rely heavily on JavaScript and dynamic content loading, but Octoparse’s capabilities lag behind.
-While it can handle basic AJAX content with timeouts, it lacks intelligent wait strategies for complex dynamic sites.
+Modern websites rely heavily on JavaScript and dynamic content loading.
+Octoparse can handle basic AJAX content with timeouts, though complex dynamic sites may require additional configuration.

 Reason #5: Billing issues and hidden costs